FAQ Leadership Scholarship

 I'm not sure if my project qualifies me for this scholarship.
 What should I do?

 If you have questions about your specific project, we recommend coming to the information sessions, which occur a few weeks before the application deadline.
-You are also welcome to contact us via phone, email or make an individual appointment to discuss your proposal.
-If you are requesting an individual appointment, please give us a few times during the week that you would be available so we can make an appointment.
+You are also welcome contact us or make an individual appointment to discuss your proposal.

 How developed does my project have to be when I apply?